TWUOnline/far-centre-guides/pages/01.about-twu/03.student-learning-outcomes/docs.md

 visible: true
 ---

+In addition to course and unit learning outcomes, FAR Centre courses align with TWU's Student Learning Outcomes.
+As a Facilitator, please review all outcomes of your courses and be sure to address these with your students.

+## TWU Student Learning Outcomes

 Trinity Western is a Christian, liberal arts University.
 As a
 ***Christian*** university, Trinity Western is grounded in the